How to pay a fine

 Camera detected offences

 You can receive a fine for a camera-detected offence.
-This includes fines issued from mobile speed cameras, fixed speed cameras, red light cameras, combined red light and speed cameras, and point-to-point speed cameras, and mobile phone and seatbelt cameras.
+This includes fines issued from mobile speed cameras, fixed speed cameras, red light cameras, combined red light and speed cameras, point-to-point speed cameras, automated number place recognition cameras and mobile phone and seatbelt cameras.

-Fines issued for an offence detected by camera are issued automatically and sent to the registered owner of the vehicle.
-If you were not the driver at the time of the offence do not pay the infringement.
+Fines issued for an offence detected by camera are issued automatically and sent to the registered operator recorded for the vehicle.
+If you were not the driver at the time of the offence, do not pay the infringement.
+Find out how to transfer a fine.

 You can receive a handwritten fine in person from an authorised officer (such as Queensland Police Officer, Transport Inspector, Senior Network Officer (Translink) or Marine Officer).